-JOSHUA J. FREEMIRE is a Member of the Firm in the Health Care and Life Sciences practice, in the Baltimore office of Epstein Becker Green.
-His practice is primarily focused on counseling private equity companies and other health care investors and their portfolio companies on a broad spectrum of health regulatory concerns, including fraud and abuse, privacy law, licensing, reimbursement, multi-jurisdictional practice and entity structuring, compliance, and disclosures.
+Josh Freemire is a trusted advisor to private equity companies and other health care investors and their portfolio companies.
+He counsels them on a wide range of health regulatory concerns, including fraud and abuse, privacy law, licensing, reimbursement, multi-jurisdictional practice and entity structuring, compliance, and disclosures.

-Mr. Freemire regularly works with private equity entities and similarly situated entities to review and evaluate health care compliance and the impact of current and potential future health care laws on potential acquisitions.
-Outside the acquisition context, he has worked closely with provider entities on a broad spectrum of health regulatory operational questions, including structuring transactions and relationships to comply with federal and state fraud and abuse laws, creating or correcting appropriate compliance programs, and disclosing compliance failures.
+For private equity entities and similarly situated entities, Josh reviews and evaluates health care compliance and the impact of current and potential future health care laws on potential acquisitions.
+Outside the acquisition context, Josh has worked closely with provider entities on a broad spectrum of health regulatory operational questions, including structuring transactions and relationships to comply with federal and state fraud and abuse laws, creating or correcting appropriate compliance programs, and disclosing compliance failures.

-In addition, Mr. Freemire has extensive experience across a broad array of the health laws that typically affect providers and their investors, including the Stark Law, the Anti-Kickback Statute, the Civil Money Penalty Law, the Beneficiary Inducement Statute, state corporate practice and fee-splitting laws, HIPAA, the HITECH Act, the “meaningful use” of certified electronic health record technology, and many similar federal and state programs.
+Providers and their investors value Josh’s extensive experience across a broad array of health laws that typically affect them, including the Stark Law, the Anti-Kickback Statute, the Civil Money Penalty Law, the Beneficiary Inducement Statute, state corporate practice and fee-splitting laws, HIPAA, the HITECH Act, the “meaningful use” of certified electronic health record technology, and many similar federal and state programs.